cazyw/toy-robot-simulator/README.md

 $ rake test
 ```

+The last test tests the input from a number of files in \tests

 ## Overview

 The application simulates the movements of a robot on a 5x5 grid.
 Users first place the robot on the table facing a particular direction, and then move and turn the robot.
 Users can then end the application and obtain the robot's location.